-During the nine months ended September 30, 1996, TeleTech paid an aggregate of \$110,870 to various subsidiaries of Jacor Communications, Inc., an owner and operator of radio stations throughout the United States, for broadcasting radio advertisements regarding employment opportunities at TeleTech.
-Rod Dammeyer, a director of TeleTech, is a director of Jacor Communications, Inc.
+During the nine months ended September 30, 1996, TeleTech paid an aggregate of \$110,870 to various subsidiaries of Jacor Communications, Inc., an owner and operator of radio stations throughout the United States ("Jacor"), for broadcasting radio advertisements regarding employment opportunities at TeleTech.
+Rod Dammeyer, a director of TeleTech, is a director of Jacor and Sam Zell, a director of TeleTech, is an affiliate of Zell/Chilmark Fund, L.P. ("Zell/Chilmark"), a partnership that owns more than 40% of the outstanding common stock of Jacor.